 Colmar makes for one of the best day trips from Strasbourg.
 It is so easy to drive or take the train from Strasbourg to Colmar, and you will get there in less than an hour.
 That’s why you won’t have to worry when you only have one day in Colmar to wander around, that will be plenty enough.

 If, however, you are planning your trip from Paris you should know that there are high-speed trains that will get you to Colmar in 2.5 hours.

 Other places from where you can visit Colmar easily by train, bus or car: Basel, Zurich, Stuttgart, Luxembourg, Freiburg.

 Getting to Colmar by plane?
 The nearest airport to Colmar is the Basel airport, located 54.8 km away, shortly followed by the airport in Strasbourg, located 55.6 km away.
 From there, you can always take the train.

-The most romantic things to do in Colmar, France
+The most romantic things to do in one day in Colmar, France

 Let’s start by saying that the drive itself is amazing, offering incredible picturesque views over the French hills, and on your way, you can stop by and see some of the most famous French landmarks.

 Leaving behind Strasbourg and making our way to Colmar, there were plenty of citadels perched on hilltops, villages at the hill’s feet, countless vineyards as far as the eye could see.